- Specialty Pleural Mesothelioma

-Dr. Eric Vallieres serves as the medical director of the Swedish Medical Center’s Division of Thoracic Surgery.
-He treats lung cancer and mesothelioma.
+Dr. Eric Vallieres is a mesothelioma treatment specialist who serves as the medical director of the Swedish Medical Center’s Division of Thoracic Surgery.

 “To find the right treatment for each individual that we meet and see [is] an exercise every single time.
 Every single time you have to go down the algorithm and make sure that you are taking this particular patient down the right path.”

-His patients appreciate the time he takes to explain conditions and treatment plans in simple, easy-to-understand, non-medical terms.
+Dr. Vallieres’ patients appreciate his time explaining conditions and treatment plans in simple, easy-to-understand, non-medical terms.
 He equips his patients with all the information they need to make informed decisions.

 Dr. Vallieres’ Career Highlights

-- Become one of the few U.S.-based surgeons to perform “SMART” therapy (which combines surgery and radiation to possibly double life expectancy in mesothelioma patients)
+- Become one of the few U.S.-based surgeons to perform “SMART” therapy (which combines surgery and radiation to extend life expectancy in mesothelioma patients)

 - Contributed to nearly 200 articles in medical journals and publications